davidmolina/molinas-consulting/contact.md

 ## Hourly w/ David

 After the Client Diagnostics, you are welcomed to [book an hour](https://calendly.com/davidcmolina/60min).
 I recommend the Client Diagnostics first to ensure we understand the problem fully.
-If we've already worked together and I'm familiar with your operation, feel free to book an hour.
+If we've already worked together and I'm familiar with your operation, feel free to book a two hour minimum.

-## Half an Hour with David
+## Office Hours w/ David

 Don't think the problem needs an hour to breakdown and resolve?
-Book a [30 minute call](https://calendly.com/davidcmolina/30min).
+Book a no-charge [15 minute call](https://calendly.com/davidcmolina).
 Often times it might be what is needed to get accelerated expertise, plan of attack and answers to your most pressing business questions.
-A recap outline of recommendations is provided.
+Usually we can resolve within the first few minutes.